CIS-5660-Fall-2024/hw04-stylization/README.md

 | ------------------------------------------------------------------------- |
 | Rim Light Mask                                                            |

-Next, we multiply this value to a schlick-fresnel value to get an anime-look rim light.
+Next, we multiply this value to a simplified **schlick-fresnel value**: `(1 - HdotV)^5` to get an anime-look rim light.
-Also, remember to multiply the rim light result with Light.shadowAttenuation.
+Also, remember to multiply the rim light result with `Light.shadowAttenuation`.
 Shadowed area will not produce rim light.

 | <img src="Results/SurfaceShader1/rimlight.png" width="512" height="512" /> |
 | -------------------------------------------------------------------------- |
 | Rim Light Result                                                           |

+### HW Task List:

+1. Picking a Piece of Concept Art
+2. Interesting Shaders
+3. Outlines
+4. Full Screen Post Process Effect
+5. Creating a Scene
+6. Interactivity
+7. Extra Credit

+---

 Take a moment to think about the main characteristics that you see in the shading of your concept art.
 What makes it look appealing/aesthetic?